huaweicloud/terraform-provider-huaweicloud/docs/resources/dds_database_role.md

   The name can contain `1` to `64` characters, only letters, digits, underscores (_), hyphens (-) and dots (.) are allowed.
 Changing this parameter will create a new role.

-* `db_name` - (Optional, String, ForceNew) Specifies the database name to which this owned role belongs.
+* `db_name` - (Required, String, ForceNew) Specifies the database name to which this owned role belongs.
-  Defaults to **admin**.
   Changing this parameter will create a new role.

 ## Attributes Reference